edwardclem/santak-utils/README.md

 # Generating HDF Data Archives

 gen_hdf.py performs edge detection on all images in a user-supplied folder, and reduces the corresponding contours via subsampling.
 Subsampling is performed by skipping edge points.
-File names must be valid decimal unicode code points, at least at this stage.
 The source images and output contours are saved in an hdf5 dataset with groups "/imgs" and "/contours".
+Each group contains an attribute 'count', the total element count.
+Each dataset contains attributes "uchr", the decimal unicode code point, and "desc", a text description of the character.

 To use, run:
 `gen_hdf.py [-h] [--imgs IMGS] [--skip SKIP] [--min MIN] [--out OUT]`

 #Example

 `pipeline.sh` contains example usage.